 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.

 There’s something so wonderfully simple and comforting about a pound cake.
 I also love that a pound cake can be baked in a bundt cake so no fussy cake layers or frosting to contend with.
+And I absolutely can’t get enough of lemon desserts.
+Like my lemon cookies (my most popular recipe on the blog!) and my easy lemon blueberry bread made in a loaf pan.

 For this lemon pound cake recipe, I wanted it to have lots of lemon flavor so I used both lemon zest and lemon juice in the cake.
 You will need about two lemons for this cake, but not all lemons are equal so I always grab three in case one of them isn’t all that juicy!
-You will use the zest of about two lemons in the cake, and then the juice of the two lemons in the cake and in the glaze.
-That way there’s no wasted lemon in the making of this cake.

 See Also: